A Beginner's Guide to Buying Brake Pads

 - Works best with small passenger vehicles - Organic brake pads work well with small or mid-size cars.
 The soft materials are best suited to handle the lightweight construction of these vehicles.

 Ceramic Brake Pads

 Ceramic brake pads have a ceramic composition that creates smooth braking on rough surfaces or in extremely warm or freezing temperatures.

-Browse all ceramic brake pads
+Shop all ceramic brake pads